-Many people have difficult times in life and may experience mental health problems.
+Many people have difficult times in life and may experience mental health conditions or emotional problems.
 The most important thing to remember is that help is available.
-If you or your family member are eligible for Medi-Cal and need mental health services, you should call your mental health plan access line at 1-888-246-3333 (TTY 1-888-484-7200).
+If you or your family member are eligible for Medi-Cal and need mental health services, you should call your mental health plan access line at 1-888-246-3333 (TTY: 711).
 Your managed care plan can also help you contact your mental health plan if they believe you or a family member need mental health services that the managed care plan does not cover.
 The mental health plan will help you find a provider for services you may need.

-You should call your mental health plan if you or a family member have one or more of the following signs:
+If you notice that you or a family member is experiencing significant or persistent distress, which is impacting your or their ability to manage daily life or feeling like you do not want to live, then call your mental health plan.
+Call your mental health plan if you want help with one or more of the following symptoms: